Saan-king/DSA-Practise/README.md

 # DSA-Practise

-#### This repository contains all the data structures and algorithms pblms I am gonna solve in leetcode
+#### This repository contains all the data structures and algorithms problems I am gonna solve in leetcode